AngCamp/CampbellMurphy2024/Data_Usage/DATA_DOCUMENTATION.md

 ## Gamma Band Events (`probe_{Probe_ID}_channel_{Channel_ID}_gamma_band_events.csv.gz`)

 Here we filter using the fast Fourier transform for between 20-80 Hz from the putative pyramidal cell layer channel.
-FIltering is done with the `fftconvovle()` function from `scipy.signal`.
+Filtering is done with the `fftconvolve()` function from the `scipy.signal` module.
 The envelope is then computed from the Hilbert transform of the filtered LFP.
 A half-Gaussian smoothing operation takes place, and then we compute the power from this and z-score it.
-If the signal was above an SD threshold set in the united_detector_config.yaml, then this was considered a gamma band event and is represented with a row in this table.
+If the signal was above an SD threshold set in the `united_detector_config.yaml`, then this was considered a gamma band event and is represented with a row in this table.
 Used to produce the Gamma Overlap field in the Putative SWRs table.
+The threshold we chose was based on Frank & Kai (2008) which chose 3 SD as its threshold.

 | Column Name | Description | Units | Data Type | Notes |
 |-------------|-------------|-------|-----------|-------|